grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/03 Examples/01 Inject HTTP faults into Pod.md

 <Blockquote mod="note">

- The test uses the `delay` endpoint which return after the requested delay.
-It requests a `0.1s` (`100ms`) delay to ensure the baseline scenario (see scenarios below) has meaningful statistics for the request duration.
-If we were simply calling a locally deployed http server (for example `nginx`), the response time would exhibit a large variation between a few microseconds to a few milliseconds.
-Having `100ms` as baseline response time has proved to offer more consistent results.
+The test uses the `delay` endpoint which, returns after the requested delay.
+It requests a `0.1s` (`100ms`) delay to ensure the baseline scenario has meaningful statistics for the request duration.
+If you called a locally deployed http server (for example `nginx`), the response time would exhibit a large variation&mdash;between a few microseconds to a few milliseconds.
+Having `100ms` as baseline response time offers more consistent results.

 </Blockquote>

-## Fault injection
+## Inject faults

 The `disrupt` function creates a `PodDisruptor` using a selector that matches pods in the namespace `httpbin` with the label `app: httpbin`.